dilan-dio4/Keagate/README.md

 1. Git clone this package.
 2. `cd Snow && npm i`
-3. Add a mongoDB connection to the `MONGO_CONNECTION_STRING` .env parameters.
+3. Add a mongoDB connection to the `MONGO_CONNECTION_STRING` attribute in `config/local.json` along with some admin wallet credentials.
 For development, the [Mongo Atlas free tier](https://www.mongodb.com/cloud/atlas/signup) works great.
 4. `npm run dev` to start the invoice client and backend.
     * Any changes in `packages/invoice-client/src` will be automatically reflected on refresh.
     * Any changes to the source of `packages/backend/src` will be reflected automatically via `ts-node-dev`.